vifon/deer/README.md

     zle -N deer
     bindkey '\ek' deer

+Alternatively, you can source the file `deer`, and bind the initialization function to a `ALT+k` as follows:

+    source /path/to/deer
+    zle -N deer-launch
+    bindkey '\ek' deer-launch

 By default, `deer` will use 22 lines of your terminal.
 This is configurable with the `zstyle` mechanism.
 Drop a line like this in `zshrc` to adjust this
 setting: